 While the difficulty in achieving constant returns over the long term means that it’s rarely possible to outperform the market overall, indexes remove this possibility altogether.
 Since indexes are focused on tracking and replicating an index, there is no opportunity to attempt to outperform the performance of the model index.

-Con: A Lack Of Clarity
+Downside: A Lack Of Clarity

 Due to the inherent diversity of index funds, it can be much more difficult for the index fund investor to determine at a glance exactly what assets they own than if they had selected the assets themselves.